Your Ultimate Guide to Forex Risk & Money Management - Forex Risk 101

 Your trading strategy should detail your risk and money management plans and rules in detail.
 Follow these rules.

 Just so you know, martingale trading is not a good trading strategy.
 This involves doubling-up or increasing your position size after every losing trade.
 Basically, increasing your risk after every trade...
 A recipe for trading disaster!
 Grid trading is similar.

 Having too many positions open that are exposed to the same currency increases risk.
 Ensure that at any given time, you are not overly exposed to a single currency.

 Being long or short multiple currency pairs that are positively correlated can lead to multiple losses i.e. Being long AUDCHF, AUDJPY and AUDUSD means that you could have 3 losing trades + if the AUD falls.

-A good way to combat currency exposure is to cherry pick trades that are correlated or simply reduce position sizing when opening multiple positions on the same currency.
+A good way to combat currency exposure is to cherry pick trades when there are potentially multiple trades which are correlated or simply reduce position sizing when opening multiple positions of the same currency.

 In summary, be a professional.
 Be a trader, not a gambler.
 Be sensible.
 Do your research.
 Be smart.